-At Wetherby Kensington we follow the EYFS curriculum and will work in partnership with parents and / or carers to promote the learning and development of all of the pupils in our care.
-The EYFS learning and development requirements comprise the seven areas of learning and development, the early learning goals which summarise the knowledge, skills and understanding that all children should have gained by the end of the Reception year and the assessment requirements.
-Alongside the EYFS, our curriculum has been tailored to the individual needs and strengths of our children, taking the best of the EYFS curriculum and challenging children at all levels.
+Wetherby Kensington is exempt from the learning and development requirements of the EYFS.
+This allows us the freedom to exercise our own professional judgement in implementing the Reception curriculum with teaching and learning strategies that are best suited to the individual needs of boys at Wetherby.
+Our curriculum has been tailored to the individual needs and strengths of our children, taking the best of the EYFS curriculum and challenging children at all levels.
 Children at Wetherby Kensington will be provided with the experience that will support them in reaching developmental goals at the appropriate time.

 At Wetherby Kensington, we regard the core EYFS principal of “learning through experience” as a true opportunity to promote individualised learning within a class context.
 This is achieved not only through our own close interaction with the children but also through a balance of well-planned child and adult-led activities which enable us to observe and respond to the needs, interests and achievements of our pupils.
 As such, the concept of a “unique child” is, at Wetherby Kensington, intrinsically linked with the positive and nurturing relationships that staff aim to develop with the children.
 In this regard, we aim to promote an open, informative and supportive relationship with parents, starting from a parent’s first contact with the school.
 Through both written contact, such as welcome questionnaires, Parent open mornings, practical information, reading records and formal reports and face-to-face contact on a daily basis as well as introductory, curriculum and parents’ evenings, we recognise and encourage parents’ roles as co-educators.